wangdotjason/MedIPFS/README.md

 # MedIPFS

-Storage web application running on top of Rinkeby testnet that uses IPFS protocol for storing files in an open and decentralized way.
+File sharing web application that uses IPFS protocol and Ethereum blockchain for decentralized file storage.

 ## How it works

 #### Architecture
-This is a dApp or decentralized application with a simple frontend connected with a set of backend services composed by a Smart Contract deployed to Rinkeby testnet and a storage service using IPFS.
+This is a dApp or decentralized application with a simple frontend connected with a set of backend services composed by a Smart Contract deployed to Ganache Ethereum testnet and a storage service using IPFS.

 The **Smart Contract** role is to store basic information about the users and files stored in the app.